FinalRain7751/frontendmentor/README.md

 ## Acknowledgments

 I would like to thank Kevin Powell for my progress with CSS.
 His YouTube videos and 'CSS Demystified' course have been of tremendous help in not only learning CSS but also in understanding all the intricacies of CSS.
-He made me fall in love with CSS.